 Recognizing these symptoms and signs can be critical in seeking timely help.

-The common signs and symptoms are often divided into three categories: positive, negative, and cognitive symptoms.
+The common signs and symptoms of schizophrenia are often divided into three categories: positive, negative, and cognitive symptoms.
 Below, we’ll dive into the specifics of all three.

 Positive Symptoms of Schizophrenia

 “Positive” symptoms are the ones that may be noticed first.
-They include:
+These early signs and symptoms of schizophrenia include:

 - Hallucinations: Seeing, hearing, or feeling things that aren’t there